katiedagon/CLM5_ParameterUncertainty/README.md

 # CLM5 Biophysical Parameter Uncertainty Project

 This repository provides code to run a CLM5 perturbed parameter ensemble to investigate parameter uncertainty using neural networks.
+This code was developed as part of a publication Dagon et al. 2020, which you can find more details below.

+Dagon, K., B.M.
+Sanderson, R.A.
+Fisher, D.M.
+Lawrence (2020), A machine learning approach to emulation and biophysical parameter estimation with the Community Land Model, version 5.
+Advances in Statistical Climatology, Meteorology and Oceanography, 6, 223-244, [doi:10.5194/ascmo-6-223-2020](https://doi.org/10.5194/ascmo-6-223-2020).

 ## Requirements